 If you'd rather go unconventional to your next black-tie affair, try the coolest new trend for women when it comes to formal wear: a tux.
 There were plenty of examples in Tom Ford's show and all over New York Fashion Week.
 A classic cut in a satin-silk fabric works incredibly well for all shapes and sizes.

 Lavender is one of the coolest new colors for the 2019 season, in part because it's so unexpected.
 After all, pastels are not commonly used in fall or winter, but the icy nature of this lavender coat hits all the right notes for chilly days.
 Who doesn't want a hint of spring in the winter?

 Wrap dresses have never gone out of style, thanks to Diane von Furstenberg.
-But Fashion Week Fall/Winter 2019 added an Asian-inspired angle on this classic with tons of kimono-style dresses.
+But Fashion Week Fall/Winter 2019 added an Asian-inspired angle on this classic with tons of kimono-style dresses, like this one from designer Tatiana Shabelnik.
 Belted at the waist, the look highlights the bust while drawing attention to the slimmest part of your figure.
 Thanks to the flowing design at the bottom, this style skims the rest of your body ever so slightly.
 No cut has ever looked this flattering and fashionable.

 You might thinking the matchy-matchy vibe should stay in the 1980s and 1990s, but Fashion Week Fall/Winter 2019 proved that you can age up and dress up a coordinated ensemble.
 Case in point: this blouse with matching Bermuda shorts.

 Shoulder pads may also bring you back to the '80s, but don't let that be a deterrent.
 Not only are bold shoulders incredibly figure flattering, they're also a great way to add detail to simple styles, cuts, and colors, as this outfit shows.